ecthros/102/README.md

 Where you need to replace the things inside the angle brackets (and the angle brackets themselves!) with the following data:

-The JSON file should be the absolute path to the file, like:
+1. The JSON file should be the absolute path to the file, like:
 	/root/stuff/hacs.json

-And your sheetid is the long string in the URL of the Google Sheet.
+2. And your sheetid is the long string in the URL of the Google Sheet.
 If your URL is

 https://docs.google.com/spreadsheets/d/1tlssiBoaiolsFMpvJFaC9JCFA7tfrYu30rIU4TVvNcM/edit#gid=1199366553

 then your sheetid is: 1tlssiBoaiolsFMpvJFaC9JCFA7tfrYu30rIU4TVvNcM

+3. data is comma-separated values for your data.
+If I wanted to update the sheet with all the TAs names, I would use the following command:

+	log -k /root/stuff/hacs.json -s 1tlssiBoaiolsFMpvJFaC9JCFA7tfrYu30rIU4TVvNcM -d "Toby,George,Matt,Louis-Henri"